 One of Johannesburg’s biggest drawcards is its accommodation options.
 Houses in Joburg are generally big and often come with a patio, a spacious garden and a swimming pool, all of which are highly useful in the city’s sweltering summers.
 Expats looking for a home in the City of Gold will certainly get a lot of bang for their buck – here, money goes a lot further than it does in pretty-but-pricey Cape Town.

-Househunting should be one of the fun parts for expats relocating to Johannesburg.
-Before the hunt for housing begins, though, expats should decide on the aspects most important to them.
-Most expats tend to rent rather than buy property, at least initially or if they'll only be living in Johannesburg for a short time.
+House hunting should be one of the fun parts for expats relocating to Johannesburg.
+Before the hunt for housing begins, though, expats should decide on the most important aspects.
+Most expats tend to rent rather than buy property, at least initially or only if they’ll be living in Johannesburg for a short time.

 Types of accommodation in Johannesburg

-Size is one of the key considerations in choosing accommodation.
-As is typically the case, the size of a family should determine the size of their accommodation.
-Most expats do, however, live in bigger houses in South Africa than they would at home.
+Size is one of the key considerations when choosing accommodation in Johannesburg.
+As is typically the case, the size of a family should determine the size of their housing.
+That said, most expats do live in bigger houses in South Africa than they would at home.

 Mostly found in the suburbs of Johannesburg, freestanding houses are spacious and usually have at least two or three bedrooms.
 These homes tend to have large gardens, either in a wraparound form enclosing the house or split into distinct front- and backyard areas.

-Expats opting for this kind of accommodation should bear in mind that, generally speaking, freestanding houses protected by nothing more than a fence are the least secure kind of accommodation.
-Expats can improve their home security by ensuring the house has an alarm, is fully fitted with burglar bars on all doors and that the house's surrounding fences can't be easily breached.
+The only downside to freestanding homes is that they are protected by nothing more than a fence.
+You can improve your home security by ensuring the house has an alarm, is fully fitted with burglar bars on all doors and that the house’s surrounding fences can’t be easily breached.

-Locally known as 'flats', apartments are smaller units of accommodation situated within one building.
-They may be bachelor-style with the main living area also acting as a kitchen and bedroom, or they may be larger with several bedrooms and a separate living area.
-Most apartment blocks have controlled access, making them a bit safer than freestanding houses.
+Locally known as ‘flats’, apartments are smaller units of accommodation within one building.
+They may be bachelor-style, with the main living area also acting as a kitchen and bedroom, or they may be larger, with several bedrooms and a separate living area.
+Most apartment blocks have controlled access, making them safer than freestanding houses.

 The most secure types of housing are those in security complexes.
 They are protected by high walls, security cameras, and professional security guards that monitor access around the clock.
 The peace of mind provided by these gated communities is the reason most expats choose to live in them.
 Another perk is the sense of community, as well as having access to numerous shared amenities.